Doobem/Analytics_portfolio/README.md

 April 2020 – August 2021  Nigeria
-• Created various Excel documents to assist with pulling metrics data and presenting information to stakeholders for concise explanations of best placement for needed resources.
+• Created various Excel documents to assist with pulling metrics data and presenting information to stakeholders for concise explanations of best placement for needed resources.!
 • Analyzed key aspects of business to evaluate factors driving results and summarized into presentations.
 • Utilized data visualization tools effectively communicate business